jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Userdata.md

       Note:
       * To avoid format incompatibility, when using bash or python format scripts, please complete the encoding in the Linux environment and debug it before entering.
+      * python format is as follows: if there is any Chinese Character, please be sure to add '# -*- coding: utf-8 -*-' after the first line.
+If no, please ignore this line.

 <div id="user-content-2"></div>